-Bulimia nervosa: Fluoxetine is indicated as a complement of psychotherapy for the reduction of bingeeating and purging activity.
+Bulimia nervosa: Fluoxetine is indicated as a complement of psychotherapy for the reduction of binge-eating and purging activity.
 Children and adolescents aged 8 years and above:

-Moderate to severe major depressive episode if depression is unresponsive to psychological therapy after 4-6 sessions.
+Moderate to severe major depressive episode, if depression is unresponsive to psychological therapy after 4-6 sessions.
 Antidepressant medication should be offered to a child or young person with moderate to severe depression only in combination with a concurrent psychological therapy.

-4.2 Posology and method of administration

-Posology

-Adults

-Major depressive episodes

-Adults and the elderly: The recommended dose is 20 mg daily.
+4.2 Posology and method of administration Posology Adults Major depressive episodes Adults and the elderly: The recommended dose is 20 mg daily.
 Dosage should be reviewed and adjusted if necessary within 3 to 4 weeks of initiation of therapy and thereafter as judged clinically appropriate.
 Although there may be an increased potential for undesirable effects at higher doses, in some patients, with insufficient response to 20 mg, the dose may be increased gradually up to a maximum of 60 mg (see section 5.1).
 Dosage adjustments should be made carefully on an individual patient basis, to maintain the patients at the lowest effective dose.
 Patients with depression should be treated for a sufficient period of at least 6 months to ensure that they are free from symptoms.

-Obsessive-compulsive disorder

-Adults and the elderly: 20 mg/day to 60 mg/day.
-A dose of 20 mg/day is recommended as the initial dose.
-Although there may be an increased potential for side-effects at higher doses in some patients, if after 2 weeks there is insufficient response to 20 mg, the dose may be increased gradually up to a maximum of 60 mg.
+Obsessive-compulsive disorder Adults and the elderly: The recommended dose is 20 mg daily.
+Although there may be an increased potential for undesirable effects at higher doses, in some patients, if after two weeks there is insufficient response to 20 mg, the dose may be increased gradually up to a maximum of 60 mg.
 If no improvement is observed within 10 weeks, treatment with fluoxetine should be reconsidered.
 If a good therapeutic response has been obtained, treatment can be continued at a dosage adjusted on an individual basis.
 While there are no systematic studies to answer the question of how long to continue fluoxetine treatment, OCD is a chronic condition and it is reasonable to consider continuation beyond 10 weeks in responding patients.
-Dosage adjustments should be made carefully, on an individual patient basis, to maintain the patient at the lowest effective dose.
+Dosage adjustments should be made carefully on an individual patient basis, to maintain the patient at the lowest effective dose.
 The need for treatment should be reassessed periodically.
 Some clinicians advocate concomitant behavioural psychotherapy for patients who have done well on pharmacotherapy.
 Long-term efficacy (more than 24 weeks) has not been demonstrated in OCD.

-Bulimia nervosa: Adults and the elderly: A dose of 60mg/day is recommended.
+Bulimia nervosa Adults and the elderly: A dose of 60 mg/day is recommended.
 Long-term efficacy (more than 3 months) has not been demonstrated in bulimia nervosa.

-Adults- All indications: The recommended dose may be increased or decreased.
-Doses above 80mg/day have not been systematically evaluated.

-Paediatric population - Children and adolescents aged 8 and above (Moderate to severe major depressive episode): Treatment should be initiated and monitored under specialist supervision.
-The starting dose is 10 mg.
+All indications The recommended dose may be increased or decreased.
+Doses above 80 mg/day have not been systematically evaluated.
+Paediatric population - Children and adolescents aged 8 years and above (Moderate to severe major depressive episode) Treatment should be initiated and monitored under specialist supervision.
+Paediatric populations are often treated with a liquid formulation of fluoxetine.
+The starting dose is 10mg/day..
 Dose adjustments should be made carefully, on an individual basis, to maintain the patient at the lowest effective dose.
 After one to two weeks, the dose may be increased to 20 mg/day.
 Clinical trial experience with daily doses greater than 20 mg is minimal.
 There is only limited data on treatment beyond 9 weeks.
+Lower weight children: